joereynolds/what-to-code/README.md

 <a name="service"></a>
 ### Service

+- A program that orders stuff of ebay.
+You pump it with £365 and everyday it'll order one new item and have it delivered to work with that persons name, then, it's their lucky day!

 - An internal-style webpage manager thingy for bands.
 Audio clips would automatically loaded in (use audiojs?), videos would be a 4x4 grid, photos etc...
   Basically somewhere to manage all the ideas, videos of jam sessions etc...